 4. Overview of the Filing Process

-Here’s a quick roadmap of the steps involved:
+Understanding the filing process is crucial for a successful immigration application.
+Here’s a detailed roadmap of the steps involved:

 5. Typical Processing Times